ying-teaching/python-book/docs/ch13_nn/notes/nn.md

 - Repeat the following steps until the prediction is good enough.
   - The forward pass calculates prediction values.
   - The loss function measures the accuracy of the prediction.
 The lower the loss value, the better the prediction result.
-  - The backward (back-propagation) of the loss calculates the gradients of its neurons.
+  - The backward (backpropagation) of the loss calculates the gradients of its neurons.
   - Adjust parameters based on their gradients to decrease the loss value.
 The step size (learning rate) determines the amount the changes.